dotnet/designs/proposed/local-sdk-global-json.md

 ### Environment variables

-Previous versions of this proposal included support for using environment variables inside `additionalPaths`.
+Previous versions of this proposal included support for using environment variables inside `paths`.
 This was removed due to lack of motivating scenarios and potential for creating user confusion as different machines can reasonably have different environment variables.